What they do

 Education and training

-To become a transport company manager you usually need to complete a formal qualification in logistics or logistics and supply chain management.
+To become a transport company manager you usually need to gain a qualification in logistics or logistics and supply chain management.

-The Diploma of Logistics is offered at TAFE Colleges and other registered training organisations throughout Western Australia.
+The Diploma of Logistics is offered at TAFE colleges and other registered training organisations throughout Western Australia.
+Browse courses through Jobs and Skills WA and search on the My Skills website to find a registered provider near you.

 Curtin University offers a three year Bachelor of Commerce (Logistics and Supply Chain Management).
-Contact the university for more information.
+Edith Cowan University offers postgraduate studies in Supply Chain and Logistics Management.
+Contact the universities you are interested in for more information.

 Many transport company managers will generally have worked for a number of years in more junior positions before progressing to a manager role.
 You may also be required to complete further studies in management.